A determinant-line and degree obstruction to foliation transversality: Proofs

-\begin{proof} If $S$ were everywhere transverse, then $df$ is surjective at each point, so $f$ is a local diffeomorphism.
-Since $\pi$ is proper and $S$ is closed in $M$, the restriction $f=\pi|_S$ is proper.
-By Lee \cite[Prop.~4.46]{Lee13}, a proper local diffeomorphism is a smooth covering map; hence $f$ is a covering.
+\begin{proof}[Proof of Proposition~\ref{prop:degree}] If \(S\) were everywhere transverse, \(df\) is surjective at each point, so \(f\) is a local diffeomorphism.
+Because \(S\) is closed, \(f\) is proper.
+A proper local diffeomorphism is a finite-sheeted covering \cite[Prop.~4.46]{Lee13}.
+For the (possibly disconnected) base \(B\), the transfer with local coefficients \cite[§§3.3, 3.G, 3.H]{Hatcher02} gives, on each component \(B_0\) met by \(S\), \(f_{*}[S]_{f^{*}\mathcal O_{B_0}}=d\,[B_0]_{\mathcal O_{B_0}}\neq0\), contradicting the hypothesis.
+Hence \(S\) has a tangency. \end{proof}